persunde/persunde.github.io/_posts/How to create a free static website with Github Pages.md

 ## 1 Create an Github account
-Go to https://github.com/ and sign up.
+Go to https://github.com/ and create an account if you do not already have one.

 ## 2 Create a new repository
 Go to: https://github.com/new